 –The New 52: Futures End #40-42

 Nearly three weeks have passed since The New 52: Futures End #38.
 In Smallville, Midge is killed by corn monsters who are led by a mysterious occult voice that brings news of Brainiac’s arrival.
 (Apparently Smallville is a nexus to the spirit world and Brainiac’s arrival is causing some weird ju-ju to happen.)
 John Constantine fights the corn monsters while Superman leaves to confront Brainiac.
 Meanwhile, the Atom, Hawkman, and the Engineer alert the Justice League of Brainiac’s impending attack.
 As the complete JL team (which now includes Wildfire and Equinox) meets aboard the satellite to speak with the Atom, Brainiac takes control of the Engineer (again) and assaults the Atom and Hawkman.
 A giant über-Brainiac spacecraft appears in Earth’s atmopshere and begins blasting New York City with lasers.
 In Manhattan, Batman, Plastique, and Tim Drake run through destruction towards the Flatiron Building.
 Batman tells them that there is no way Brother Eye is supposed to be able to take human life due to his original programming, but once inside the Flatiron Building, the heroes are shocked to see dead Terrifitech employees strewn about the lobby.
 (Obviously, Brother Eye has gone way rogue, but Brainiac’s influence/control has altered his prime directives as well.)
 In outer space, the JL witnesses the possessed Engineer build a colossal Brainiac skull-satellite.
 On Earth, Brainiac robots dig deep into the planetary crust and laser cut the perimeter of Manhattan.
 The giant Brainiac himself rises up over the borough as an impenetrable geodesic dome of energy encases it.
 The real Superman makes his angry return to confront him head on.
-In outer space, the Atom, Hawkman, and the JL storm towards the Brainiac skull satellite, which emits red energy and a screeching sound that penetrates the minds of the heroes in Lovecraftian fashion.
+In outer space, the Atom, Hawkman, and the JL storm towards the Brainiac skull satellite, which emits red energy and a crawking sound that penetrates the minds of the heroes in Lovecraftian fashion.
 Hawkman flies directly into the satellite only to witness a crimson Convergence vision of various Earths from various previously erased continuities!
 The heroes are shocked as Hawkman falls lifeless out of the Brainiac skull’s maw and then proceeds to phase through all of his previous incarnations of the Hawkman character from previously deleted continuities before vanishing completely.
 Inside Terrifitech, Tim chews-out Batman (Bruce) before the latter scoots upstairs to confront Mr. Terrific.
 Meanwhile, the Brainiac (via Brother Eye) vocally gloats at Mr. Terrific as the energy dome engulfs all of Manhattan.
 The Dark Knight finds a shaken and broken.
 Mr. Terrific, who says, with a twisted smile on his face, “Bruce, I’m so glad you’re here to witness this.”
 Mr. Terrific rants about having conversed with god, which nets him a punch in the jaw from Bruce, who then initiates his “Palin Protocol,” a program designed to control a rogue Brother Eye.
 Mr. Terrific reminds Bruce that Brother Eye was damaged during the Earth-2 War and won’t respond to old protocols anymore, but Bruce is insistent that the “Palin Protocol” will work.
 Plastique hangs with Tim while he reactivates the Flatiron Building’s elevators.
 As Superman (Clark), Superman (Shazam), Firestorm, and Dr. Polaris fight the towering über Brainiac in Manhattan, the rest of the heroes fight a losing war in outer space as the Atom shrinks down to avoid a laser blast and Wildfire gets injured.
 Dr. Polaris helps Firestorm, Superman, Lois Lane, and Shazam (who reverts back to his old Shazam costume) deal with the chaos.
 Terry fights Bat-Joker as Brainiac spheres rain down all around them.
 Meanwhile, inside the skull-shaped Brainiac satellite, a subatomic-sized Atom stares at a geodesic wall of windows, through which can be seen numerous pieces of deleted timelines from the DC multiverse, collected and saved by Brainiac before each was erased by a continuity-altering event like the original Crisis or Infinite Crisis!
 (Why is über Brainiac here?
 This timeline ain’t long for the primary chronology.
 He wants this version of Manhattan for Convergence games.)
 And at the center of it all, the Engineer is strapped-into the mainframe, providing a living power source for the satellite.
 The Atom cuts the Engineer free, simultaneously rescuing her and disabling the satellite’s power, which causes giant Brainiac’s scooping-out of Manhattan to stop and his spheres to plummet like a meteors.
 One of the spheres crashes right into Bat-Joker, allowing Terry to defeat him.
 Every single TV screen in Manhattan blips on with the eyeball sign of Brother Eye visible in its center.
 Without Brainiac’s control over him, Brother Eye is free and proudly declares, “EYE AM HERE TO PROTECT YOU.”

 –The New 52: Futures End #43-45